 Other fly species that can cause secondary infections may also use these sources of protein (including carcases, animal and household waste) to lay eggs and to hatch maggots.

-It is important to remove and dispose of any fleece or waste animal matter (dags, dirty wool pieces, horn tips, tails, etc.) and where possible carcases to eliminate these as a source of protein for both the Australian sheep blowfly and other flies.
+It is important to remove and dispose of any fleece or waste animal matter (dags, dirty wool pieces, horn tips, tails, etc.) and where possible carcases of sheep that have died from flystrike to eliminate these as a source of protein for both the Australian sheep blowfly and other flies.